ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Isolating code that processes un-trusted data from code that performs direct memory management operations or uses raw pointers (see [Language-theoretic Security](https://github.com/ossf/Memory-Safety/pull/20))
 * Using [smart pointers](https://learn.microsoft.com/en-us/cpp/cpp/smart-pointers-modern-cpp?view=msvc-170)

-### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code
+### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in your software's code

 * [Using compiler options for hardening C and C++ Code](https://best.openssf.org/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.html)
 * Using a fuzzer such as [syzkaller](https://github.com/google/syzkaller)